 When you have period sex, blood acts as a natural lubricant to make the act even more enjoyable.

-While many women don’t naturally produce enough lubrication due to various reasons, having sex while on your period can take care of the extra fluid to make things glide with ease which leads us to the next advantage.
+While many women don’t naturally produce enough lubrication for various reasons, having sex while on your period can take care of the extra fluid to make things glide with ease, leading us to the next advantage.

 3. More enjoyable sex.

-This can be due to the spike in your libido as a result of hormonal fluctuations or simply because of the extra lubrication provided.
+This can be due to the spike in your libido due to hormonal fluctuations or simply because of the extra lubrication provided.

-4. Can significantly reduce headaches and chronic migraines.
+4. It can significantly reduce headaches and chronic migraines.